flutter/flutter/examples/api/README.md

 Examples are required to have tests.
 There is already a "smoke test" that simply builds and runs all the API examples, just to make sure that they start up without crashing.
-In addition, we also require writing tests of functionality in the examples, and generally just do what we normally do for writing tests.
-The one thing that makes it more challenging for the examples is that they can't really be written for testability in any obvious way, since that would probably complicate the example and make it harder to explain.
+Functionality tests are required the examples, and generally just do what is normally done for writing tests.
+The one thing that makes it more challenging to do for examples is that they can't really be written for testability in any obvious way, since that would complicate the examples and make them harder to explain.

-As an example, in regular framework code, you might include a parameter for a `Platform` object that can be overridden by a test to supply a dummy platform, but in the example, this would be unnecessary complexity for the example.
+As an example, in regular framework code, you might include a parameter for a `Platform` object that can be overridden by a test to supply a dummy platform, but in the example.
+This would be unnecessarily complex for the example.
 In all other ways, these are just normal tests.
 You don't need to re-test the functionality of the widget being used in the example, but you should test the functionality and integrity of the example itself.